 RELATED: Classic "Fake Kneel" Trick Play Fooled Everyone, Then Karma Prevailed

 The Foster High School Falcons were taking on the Paetow High School Panthers earlier this month in a district game at Legacy Stadium in Katy.

 Foster wound up winning the game, 28-10, and this ridiculous trick play was a big reason why.

-The entire offense is standing around minding their own business acting like they’re not paying attention.
-Then suddenly a Foster player goes up to snap the ball.
+The entire offense is standing around minding their own business acting like they're not paying attention.
+Then, suddenly, a Foster football player goes up to snap the ball.
 The defense was waiting to line up in front of the ball not realizing it could be snapped.

 Of course, the trickery deceived everyone on the field.
 Defenders were rattled.
 The referee closest to the snap stood on the field like a statue.